 One of the application forms that Cheryl fills out for Tijuana is to be a barista at Starbucks, which gives you an idea of the type of job that Cheryl thinks is in Tijuana’s range of qualifications.
 But Tijuana says he’s more qualified for higher-paying jobs than the ones Cheryl thinks he has the best chance of getting.
 Tijuana brags to Cheryl that he’s worked in a variety of jobs, including communications and waste management.
 The only problem?
 They were all jobs he had when he was a prisoner.

 Meanwhile, Tijuana gets invited to go to Orlando to for a Toastmaster contest, which is described as “Shark Tank” for motivational speakers.
-The grand prize is up to $50,000 to start a business and the chance of doing a world speaking tour.
+The grand prize is up to $50,000 to start a business and the chance of doing a world tour of speaking engagements.
 The only problem?
 As a felon parolee, Tijuana has a limited area where he’s allowed to travel.
 Orlando is outside that area, and Cheryl won’t sign on off on letting him go.

 “Tijuana Jackson” is by no means an intellectual film.
 The humor is very lowbrow and vulgar (which is expected from a street criminal like Tijuana Jackson), but his relentless ambition, constant bragging, and his refusal to acknowledge his flaws and limitations make him amusing to watch for the most part.
 (However, some scenes in the movie do tend to get repetitive.)